embreymorton/Akari-Game/readme.md

 # Akari Game
-This game as created as a final project for my 'Foundations of Programming' course.
+This game as created as a final project for my 'Foundations of Programming' (COMP 301) course.

 Implements the MVC model and uses JavaFX framework.